 We feel there is a direct correlation between the fit and comfort of a glove, and the exceptional fit of the Remedy X2 helped make it one of the most comfortable in our test.
 Every time we put it on it just felt good.
 We found the 4-way stretch polyester mesh on the back of the hand and the AX Suede synthetic leather palm to be a winning combination.
 The breathability of the 4-way stretch mesh coupled with the light and very air-permeable mesh between the fingers kept our hands reasonably cool on even the warmest of sunny California days.
 Giro also did a great job with the construction of these gloves with well-designed fingertips that have no uncomfortable in-stitched seams.

 The Remedy X2 has a variety of features that really helped make this glove our favorite.
 First, it has a full-size and very soft chammy panel on the thumb for wiping your runny nose, your sweaty forehead, whatever… Next, it also has some silicone on the tips of the thumb, index, and middle fingers for added grippy-ness on your brake levers or shifter paddles.
-Two thin strips of silicone on the tip of each digit really does help keep them in place where you need and want them to be.
+Two thin strips of silicone on the tip of each digit helps keep them in place where you need and want them to be.
 Lastly, both the thumb and index finger have conduction threads stitched in for use with touch screens on your phone or maybe even your cycling computer.
 Touch screen compatibility may not matter to everyone, but it sure is nice to not take your glove off every time you want to take a "selfie" or answer a text message.

 Giro claims the Remedy X2 is designed with aggressive all-mountain and downhill riding in mind.
 With ample, but not excessive, padding on the knuckles, outer back of the hand, and outer palm, the Remedy X2 is ready for whatever comes its way.
 The well-placed padding is made from Poron XRD, a lightweight and soft rubber compound that you barely even notice is there until you brush the bark of a tree at speed.
 The padding on the outer back of the hand is well placed to take an unexpected hit, as is the highly durable material covering it and the pinky finger pads.

-During the course of our testing, we found the Remedy X2 to be highly durable, standing up to everything we threw its way including an inconsequential crash or two.
+Throughout testing, we found the Remedy X2 to be highly durable, standing up to everything we threw its way including an inconsequential crash or two.
 Despite numerous brushes with manzanita and whitethorn bushes, the 4-way stretch polyester mesh back of the hand looks good as new, although maybe a little dirtier.
 The Ax-Suede synthetic leather palm shows little signs of wear, and there are zero loose or unraveling threads or rips in the glove anywhere.
 We would expect these gloves to last a season or two of heavy use, barring some kind of catastrophic crash or something, which is good considering the more-expensive-than-most $40 retail price tag…

 At $40 MSRP, these are on the expensive end of the spectrum for everyday mountain bike gloves.
 That being said, we feel the fit, features, and performance of the Remedy X2 is worth the price.
 The unparalleled fit and comfort of these gloves, coupled with the features and protection they have to offer made this our Editor's Choice Award Winner.
 We loved it and we bet you will too.